thiagogbeier/lokka/website/docs/faq.md

 ## Can I use this in production?

 We recommend using Lokka in a test environment for exploration and testing purposes.
-The aim of this project is to provide a playground to expirement with using LLMs for Microsoft 365 administration tasks.
+The aim of this project is to provide a playground to experiment with using LLMs for Microsoft 365 administration tasks.

 :::note